-Usury laws cap the interest rates that can be charged on a line of credit or loan.
+Usury prohibit lenders from charging borrowers excessively high rates of interest on loans.
 More than half of all U.S. states today have usury laws in place, and each dictates its own maximum legal limit.
 However, they have no effect on most credit cards, thanks to effective deregulation that began in the ‘70s.

 For decades since, usury laws have remained in the economic spotlight, with constant debate centering on whether they should be changed or maintained.
 Many decry usurious practices for hurting consumers while others claim that the absence of usury laws open up access to credit for more people.
 The debate is one that surely will continue for years to come.

 In the meantime, we offer you insight into the background of usury laws.
 At the end of this guide, you can also read thoughts from several economics and law experts to help you understand how usury regulations affect consumer credit.

 Usury Laws by State